Hip Replacement Surgery

 Symptoms of Trochanteric Bursitis?

 The overriding symptom of trochanteric bursitis is pain in the thigh and trochanter area.
 The pain may increase over time and it may last for months, even years.
 The pain may be more intense when you are lying on your side.
-In long-term cases, you may not be able to pinpoint the exact location of the pain.

 Your doctor will need to perform a physical examination in order to diagnose the condition.
 It is important to rule out other sources of the pain before making a diagnosis.
 He or she will place pressure on the great tronchanter to see if that causes discomfort.
 In addition, the doctor will ask about your past medical history.